wp-plugins/lexicographer/readme.txt

 In your posts and pages, put the words and terms to index in spans of class `lemma`, like so: `<span class="lemma">ˌsu·per·ca·liˌfra·gi·lis·ticˌex·pi·a·liˈdo·cious</span>` (the stress and hyphenation marks are of course optional).

-In the page (or post) where you'd like the index to live, make sure the HTML contains the following exact string:
+In the page (or post, or text widget) where you'd like the index to live, make sure the HTML contains the following exact string:

     <p>{{Lexicographer index}}</p>